BetterLuke/databases/README.md

 ## Changelog:

-### 7/17/15 - Changed pairing method to use zip function
+### 7/20/15 - Refactoring code and changed swissPairing to use zip()

+  * Refactored code to remove more repetition by adding updateDatabase() and readDatabase() methods
+  * Updated schema to include composite key for player / tournament pairs
+  * Removed creating standings in view since tournament_id was added to players schema instead
-  * swissPairings method now uses the zip function for testing, no functionality changes
+  * Updated swissPairings method now uses the zip function for testing, no functionality changes

 ### 7/15/15 - Refactoring code
   * Refactored code to remove repetition and added format() for queries to use tuples